mattermost/docs/source/administration/config-settings.rst

 .. note::

-  This configuration setting is available in Mattermost Cloud, and will be available in Mattermost Server v5.33 on March 16, 2021.
+  This configuration setting is available in Mattermost Cloud.
+It will be available in Mattermost Server v5.33 on March 16, 2021.

 +--------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableGossipCompression": true`` with options ``true`` and ``false``.             |